pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 * Dwell Heatmap
 * Counting

 It is all about getting the object path data into a database to allow other applications to query.
-The flow allow you to easily inject path data into a MongoDB wihtout going through a MQTT and middlware and also eliminate unwanted detections at the source instead of building filters on the system level.
+The flow allow you to easily inject path data directly into a MongoDB.
+You can configure the behaviour to eliminate unwanted detections at the source.
 The solution does not require any messaging to a middlware that injects the data into a MongoDB.
 Your application (whatever that may be) may query and process the path data from the database.

 ### Prerequisite
 * Axis Camera (use the latest firmware version for best result).